-So, the apostles saw themselves as obedient sheep, Jesus as their shepherd and the Jews as unruly goats.
 In Matthew 25:33, the Parable of the Sheep and Goats, Jesus tells how he will judge nations when he returns: “And [Jesus] will set the sheep on His right hand, but the goats on his left.”
 Sheep go to heaven, goats to hell.
 The horns Christians imagined on Jewish heads did not make them look like the devil: They made them look like goats.

 Is it any wonder that goat beside the butcher shop called out to me?
 It’s not just that I couldn’t see her ending up as birria — Mexican goat stew — or chavito — split, grilled goat.
 It’s that we shared cultural DNA.